typesense/typesense-website/docs-site/content/0.19.0/guide/mongodb-full-text-search.md

 ## Step 3: Open a Change Stream

 We can open a change stream for MongoDB Replica Set from any of the data-bearing members.
+For detailed explanation check out [MongoDB Change Streams](https://docs.mongodb.com/manual/changeStreams/)

-Example,
+Here's an example:
 ```js
 const uri = '<MongoDB-URI>';
 const mongodbOptions = {